arghyajit3/CSV-556/README.md

-# CSV-556
+# Relay Switch Automation
-CSV-556 Home Automation using IOT
+Home Automation using relay-switch

 ## About this project
 This is a personal Project that I'm working on to automate most of the **Electronic devices** and *switches* in my home.